cogent3/cogent3/doc/cookbook/annotations.rst

 Automated introduction from reading genbank files
 """""""""""""""""""""""""""""""""""""""""""""""""

-We load a sample genbank file with plenty of features and grab those corresponding to CDS.
+We load a sample genbank file with plenty of features and grab the CDS features.

 .. doctest::